This post has nothing to do with posture. But it has everything to do with emotional perspective, which in turn can affect your posture.

 I’m not sure if anyone noticed but me.
 I felt lighter.
 More optimistic.
 My dismissive self thinking diminished too.
 A negative thought about my cooking skills has turned into “hey… check out what I cooked!”
 My daughter’s messy room has turned into “look how creative she is!”
 The loss of a silly “pick em” game has turned into “I actually got 4 winners correct, which rocks considering I only saw one movie this year!”

 It takes conscious effort, but I feel the wave of self doubt behind me.
-Because at the end of the day, it’s all about your perspective.
+Because at the end of the day, it’s all about your emotional perspective.
 And positive thoughts have the power to change your pain, your posture, and your perspective.

 (More on this, and the link between posture and emotions coming soon.)